Thursday, June 18, 2026

 We dined on dishes of veggie salad, toasted bread, olive paste, cheese paste, chicken, potatoes, beef chunk stew, lamb, pork, and watermelon, cantaloupe for desert.
 The only beer offered was Thyos.

 A long stroll back and forth on the main street.
 Excellent viewing with evening darkening skies.
-A pictoral classic hillside take-any-photo from anywhere and each one ia gem.

 May 14, Wednesday.
 Day 11.